aldarondoqui/TOI5082/README.md

 # TOI5082
-Code used for fitting TOI5082 with linear trend (and diagnostics).
+Code used for fitting TOI5082 with linear trend and GP + diagnostics.